 Working of Ground Wires

 2. The grounding of power systems is highly important.
 A substantial and adequate ground that will not burn off or permit a dangerous rise in voltage under abnormal conditions is essential.
-Extensive damage and dangerous arisen when inadequate grounds have been provided.
+Extensive damage and danger arise when inadequate grounds have been provided.

 In neutral earthing (or neutral grounding), the neutral points (star points) of star-connected 3-phase winding of power transformers, generators, earthing transformers are connected to low resistance ground.
 The major advantages of neutral earthing are: